DavidH49/add_pineapple/README.md

 An alternative to suzanne, perhaps?
 I don't know.

-To build, run build_pineapple.sh or build_pineapple.bat
+To build, add a folder named "build" and run build_pineapple.sh or build_pineapple.bat